Everything You Need to Know About Law Firm Billing

 Collections

 Collection rates are one of the key metrics used to evaluate law firm performance.
 It’s a measure of a lawyer’s hard work transferring to revenue for a law firm.
-One of the key areas that have been proven to help increase client payments is whether the law firm offers online billing, but another factor is AFAs.

-There is growing evidence that shows significant revenue growth for law firms that adopt an AFA pricing model, such as with DL&Co, which increased their collected to billed fees ratio by over 7% by switching to AFAs.
-And it makes sense: when a consumer knows how much a bill will be before they agree to a service, then they’ll be more inclined to pay it.
-Decreasing the potential for a bill to be sent to collections benefits the law firm and the client, which is one of the major reasons why more and more law firms are exploring alternative pricing.
+Growing evidence shows significant revenue growth for law firms that adopt an AFA pricing model, such as with DL&Co, which increased their collected-to-billed fees ratio by over 7% by switching to AFAs.
+And it makes sense: when consumers know how much a bill will be before they agree to a service, they’ll be more inclined to pay it

 For instance, let’s say one of the most time-consuming administrative tasks your lawyers face is invoice creation.
 It requires them to correctly reconcile the time spent on a legal matter with any existing fee arrangements, including the scope of work adjustments, flat fee billing, and more.
 With so much data needing to be gathered and calculated, it’s no wonder that average realization rates are still lower than they should be.